dacvs/primes_dacvs8/README.md

 This submission is written in machine language (amd64) in the style of my video series "Handmade Linux x86 executables."
 (https://www.youtube.com/playlist?list=PLZCIHSjpQ12woLj0sjsnqDH8yVuXwTy3p).

+When I open the source file dacvs8.dmp in vi (really vim) on my Ubuntu system, the text editor provides "syntax highlighting" by graying out the comments.
+This requires no special configuration.

 ## Run instructions

 To make the binary, run `make.sh` (on a Linux system).